-Many broadband providers will offer exclusive broadband deals for students, but you may need to provide some proof that you're actually studying.
+Many broadband providers will offer exclusive broadband offers for students, but you may need to provide some proof that you're actually studying.

-Do I need a student card to get student broadband deals?
+Do I need a student card to get student broadband offers?

-Student broadband deals offer an attractive hook over regular broadband deals, in that you can find contract terms of 9 months as opposed to the staple 12, 18 or 24 months.
+Student broadband deals offer an attractive hook over regular broadband, in that you can find contract terms of 9 months as opposed to the staple 12, 18 or 24 months.
 Perfect for those not locked into traditional tenancy contracts or in temporary accommodation.

 In order to grab yourself one of these deals, providers will often ask for proof that you’re a student.
-Otherwise, they’re not exclusive student broadband deals, are they?
+Otherwise, they’re not exclusive student internet packages, are they?
 One way to prove this is with your student card, which is issued by your university, so you may find you’re asked to provide the details of yours.

 What if I don’t have a student card?